Derro – noun – deh-row

 “Where art thou?”

-Said outright as an exclamation or used as a synonym for ‘slept with,’ ‘bugger’ is a powerful and often used term in the Australian vernacular.
-No one is sure where the word originated, but it has become a part of Australian culture since the mid-20th Century.
+Said outright as an exclamation or used as a synonym for “slept with”, “bugger” is a powerful and often used term in the Australian vernacular.
+The word apparently originated in medieval Europe, but has been a part of Australian culture since at least the mid-20th century.
 It’s a fun word to say, and a lot of Australians use the term in different ways to its original use.
 Because they can.

 “You ready to go out tonight?”